Joint Degree with Political Science

 The Annenberg School for Communication offers students a firm grounding in a wide range of approaches to the study of communication and its methods, drawn from both the humanities and the social sciences.
 Its mission is to produce and disseminate cutting-edge scholarly research designed to advance the field’s theoretical and empirical understanding of the role of communication (from face-to-face conversations to mass media), in public and private life.
 Students pursue coursework and research at individual, institutional, and cultural levels.

-The Annenberg Public Policy Center houses the National Annenberg Election Survey as well as the Institute for the Study of Citizens and Politics, thus providing many graduate students with opportunities for observational and experimental studies of communication and politics.
+The Annenberg Public Policy Center provides many graduate students with opportunities for observational and experimental studies of communication and politics.

 The Department of Political Science is currently experiencing a renaissance.
 Over the past decade, the faculty has grown by 50 percent, an increase in quantity that has been matched by gains in quality.
 The department maintains strengths in all four major subfields (American Politics, Comparative Politics, International Relations, and Political Theory) and is being built with an eye to excellence embracing a variety of approaches and methodologies.

 Graduate students in political science are actively involved in its many programs, centers and workshops, including the Christopher H. Browne Center for International Politics and the Penn Program on Democracy, Citizenship, and Constitutionalism.